frictionlessdata/livemark/pages/feature-reference/markdown.md

 ## File

-It adds a file from the disc with a given code syntax:
+This feature adds a file from the disc with a given code syntax:

 ```
 '''python file